Pharmacy

 You may opt out from receiving educational or adherence phone calls at any time.
 If you would like to opt out, please notify a member of the pharmacy team.

-Unless otherwise indicated, The Center Pharmacy and The Center Pharmacy # 2 will fill all prescriptions with an FDA-approved generic when available.
+Unless otherwise indicated, the pharmacy will fill all prescriptions with an FDA-approved generic when available.
 Please contact the pharmacy if you have any questions about substitution.

-You may call The Center Pharmacy and The Center Pharmacy # 2 to check the status of your prescription.
+You may call the pharmacy to check the status of your prescription.
 If your medication is delayed, a pharmacy team member will call you to provide assistance.

 We may not be able to fill your medication because we cannot acquire the medication or because some insurance plans may require you to fill your prescription at another pharmacy.
 If either of these situations happen, we will notify you and work with your provider to have the prescription sent to the correct pharmacy.